ctnadovich/ebrevet/README.md

 ### Sharable Finish Certificate

-A good way to finalize your proof of passage for a past event and make sure your results are also stored in Le Grand Livre for posterity is to share your certificate of completion.
+A good way to finalize your completion of a past event and make sure your results are also stored in Le Grand Livre for posterity is to share your certificate of completion.
 Each event you've finished will show a CERTIFICATE button.
 If you press this button, a